Harm Oosten – Chief Executive Officer

 Years ago, at the time the company was founded, GTAC was in need of a recognized thought leader and Harm Oosten, multilingual, became Chief Security Officer.
 He became the company’s CEO in 2019 and manages and directs the company toward its primary goals and objectives.
 However, Mr. Oosten is not only responsible for high-level strategic decisions and those that direct the company’s overall growth.

-Harm has extensive expertise and experience in global investigations, threat and vulnerability assessments, close protection, as well as with anti-corruption (FCPA), extremism and Operational Security programs.
-Harm has been trained to use The Reid Technique of Interviewing and Interrogation and he is familiar with the Korem Profiling System, and with a less confrontational interview and interrogation method, called the PEACE model of interviewing.
-Because of his long track record of conducting sensitive, high-profile internal investigations for organizations concerned about alleged wrongdoing or potential misconduct, he has the experience and emotional intelligence critical to investigating sensitive, nuanced situations (such as allegations of inappropriate behavior by, or made against senior leaders), fully aware of the disruption they can cause to the business and the distraction they pose from the organization’s mission.
+Mr. Oosten is very hands-on, and because of his extensive expertise and experience in global investigations, export controls/compliance/sanctions-related matters, threat and vulnerability assessments, as well as with anti-corruption (FCPA), extremism and Operational Security programs (he also designed and implemented various risk management and security awareness programs for a variety of organizations), he’s also active as project manager when requested: he considers project management as the most complex management task of all.
+Mr. Oosten has been trained to use various interview and interrogation methods, and because of his long track record of conducting sensitive, high-profile internal investigations for organizations concerned about alleged wrongdoing or potential misconduct, he has the experience and emotional intelligence critical to investigating sensitive, nuanced situations (such as allegations of inappropriate behavior by, or made against senior leaders), fully aware of the disruption they can cause to the business and the distraction they pose from the organization’s mission.